petrelharp/tortoisescape/inference/workflow.md

 **Outline:**

-0. Begin with reasonable guess at parameter values, by solving very-low-resolution problem exactly, and construct `G` matrix.
+0. Begin with reasonable guess at parameter values, by solving the very-low-resolution problem exactly, and construct `G` matrix.

 1. Interpolate observed mean pairwise divergence times using `G` to get estimate of full matrix of divergence times: